Cassandra B. Whyte: Research and publications

-In 1978, Whyte received a national educational research award from Oregon State University (OSU) and taught in their summer graduate education program that same year.
-The research dealt with Locus of Control and getting students pursuing higher education to accept responsibility for their behavior in regard to improvement of academic performance.
+In 1978, Whyte received a national educational research award from OSU and taught in their summer graduate education program that same year.
+The research dealt with locus of control and getting students pursuing higher education to accept responsibility for their behavior in regard to improvement of academic performance.
 Her publications range from juried professional journals to a Jossey-Bass Publishers New Directions sourcebook chapter.
-In 2002, Whyte was a member of a round table program held at Oxford University in England, where she presented a paper focusing upon the financial and technology future of higher education for the 21st Century.
-A salient project she helped develop and lead at Davis and Elkins College (D & E), the William James Program, received international notice in The Christian Science Monitor, in the early 1970s.
+In 2002, Whyte was a member of a round table program held at Oxford University, where she presented a paper focusing on the financial and technological future of higher education in the 21st century.
+She also helped develop and lead the William James Program at D&E, which received international notice in The Christian Science Monitor in the early 1970s.
 The program emphasized group and individual counseling focusing upon accepting personal responsibility for educational performance and use of pragmatic approaches to motivate students to do their best work.

-During the later 1980s, Whyte collected data suggesting how important information technology, also known as educational technology, would become for higher education into the future.
+Based on data collected in the late 1980s, Whyte predicted that information technology, also known as educational technology, would very important for higher education into the future.
 Eventually, early versions of computer-assisted learning experiences for students reinforced the locus of control concept as successful students were somewhat self-motivated during the process of technology-based interactive activities.
-Into the 21st-century, the e-learning and personal computer-assisted learning devices were to be more frequently used by students and educators and more sophisticated institutional data collections became required.
-Also in that decade, Whyte researched and published about the focus of new student orientation programming to help with retention and in 2007 the international National Orientation Directors Association Journal editors reprinted the article in a 30th anniversary issue.
+Over the following decades, students and educators used e-learning and computer-assisted learning devices more frequently, and by the 2000s more sophisticated institutional data collection was required.

+Around the same time, Whyte conducted and published research focusing on new student orientation programming to help with student retention, and in 2007 the Journal published by the National Orientation Directors Association (NODA) reprinted her 1986 article in a 30th anniversary issue.

-Campus planning activities
+Campus planning

-At West Virginia State University, working with a dedicated team, Whyte was able to draw upon artistic training from earlier educational attainments, interaction with colleagues and architects, along with educational and business experience, to help develop and cooperatively implement The WVSU Campus Master Plan for the University.
+Whyte worked with a dedicated team to develop and cooperatively implement The WVSU Campus Master Plan for the University.
 This is a plan for future campus facility and property development to safely accommodate educational programming needs and visions.

-Biographic information
+Personal life

-Cassandra Sue Bolyard Whyte was born in Grafton, West Virginia to Roy Everett Bolyard (1901–1983) and Georgia Ellen Deavers Bolyard (1909–1994) in 1947.
+Dr. Cassandra Sue Bolyard Whyte was born in 1947 in Grafton, West Virginia to parents Roy Everett Bolyard (1901–1983) and Georgia Ellen Deavers Bolyard (1909–1994).

+Dr. Cassandra Whyte had three siblings: Eldora Marie Bolyard Nuzum, married to Jack Robert Nuzum; Vonda Jean Bolyard Norris, married to Clyde Dale Norris; and Robert Glen Bolyard, married to Jacqueline Westfall Bolyard.

 In 1973, Dr. Whyte married William Rowland Whyte, Jr., a career corrections professional and educator.
 Their daughter, Jennifer Nicole Whyte Onks, married Brian Edward Onks, and their children are Thomas William Onks and Tyler Austin Onks.
-Cassandra Bolyard Whyte had three siblings: Eldora Marie Bolyard Nuzum, married Jack Robert Nuzum; Vonda Jean Bolyard Norris married Clyde Dale Norris; and Robert Glen Bolyard married Jacqueline Westfall Bolyard.